 In Lost in Translation, Part 1, Bob showed that some words in the Bible are translated differently when they refer to women as opposed to when they refer to men.
 Case in point: Phoebe’s depiction as servant and helper rather than minister and leader.
 Today he addresses the impact of translation on our understanding of […]

-RECENTLY ADDED The most recent review of the literature on the Greek word “kephale”, translated as “head” in Ephesians 5 The Significance of Kephale by Cervin (2016) The most recent review of the literature on the Greek word “authentein”, translated as “authority” in 1 Timothy 2:12 THE MEANING OF αὐθεντέω IN 1 TIMOTHY 2.12 by Westfall (2014) SOCIAL MEDIA […]
+RECENT SCHOLARSHIP A review of the literature on the Greek word “kephale”, translated as “head” in Ephesians 5 The Significance of Kephale by Cervin (2016) A review of the literature on the Greek word “authentein”, translated as “authority” in 1 Timothy 2:12 THE MEANING OF αὐθεντέω IN 1 TIMOTHY 2.12 by Westfall (2014) SOCIAL MEDIA LINKS […]